mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/getting-user-input.md

 <img class="image-right" src="static-files/media/screenshots/text-entry-panel.png"
 alt="Text entry panel">

-In this tutorial we'll create an add-on that adds a widget to the toolbar which displays a popup dialog when clicked.
-The popup just contains a `<textarea>` element: when the user presses the `return` key, the contents of the `<textarea>` is sent to the main add-on code.
+In this tutorial we'll create an add-on that adds widget to the toolbar which displays a panel when clicked.
+The panel just contains a `<textarea>` element: when the user presses the `return` key, the contents of the `<textarea>` is sent to the main add-on code.